 d) Liquefied natural gas

-16. Assertion (A): Fossil fuel extraction, processing, and consumption have significant environmental costs.
+16. Assertion (A): Fossil fuel extraction, processing, and consumption have high environmental costs.

 Reasoning (R): The combustion of fossil fuels releases greenhouse gases such as carbon dioxide, contributing to global warming and climate change.
-Additionally, extraction methods like mountaintop removal for coal mining and drilling for oil and gas can result in habitat destruction and soil erosion.
+Additionally, extraction methods such as mountaintop removal for coal mining and oil and gas drilling can result in habitat destruction and soil erosion.

-a) Both the A and R are correct, and the R explains the A.
+a) Both A and R are correct, and R explains A.

-b) The A is correct, but the R is incorrect.
+b) A is correct, but R is incorrect.

-c) Both the A and R are correct, but the R does not explain the A.
+c) Both A and R are correct, but R does not explain A.

-d) The A is incorrect, but the R is correct.
+d) A is incorrect, but R is correct.

 17. What is the name of the process by which oil and natural gas are naturally formed from organic matter over millions of years?